qor/qor/example/tutorial/bookstore/README.md

 	Admin = admin.New(&qor.Config{DB: Pub.DraftDB()})   // with publish
 	Admin.AddResource(Pub)

-You have now a *"Publish"* menu:

-TODO: screeenshot

-Changes you make on *publishable* objects are not going online right away.
+You have now a *"Publish"* menu: Changes you make on *publishable* objects are not going online right away.
 Add an author and/or a book and check out the [Publish section](http://localhost:9000/admin/publish):

 TODO: screeenshot